Year 4 Curriculum Overview

 During dance lessons children will create their own Bollywood dance production which they will perform to their parents at the end of the topic.
 Pupils will also learn about the Indian culture and lifestyles of people that live there, tasting authentic Indian foods and learning about various types of clothing and traditions.
 Pupils will have the chance to use Batik paints in order to create their own authentic Indian artwork.

 Throughout the unit the pupils will learn about historical Indian role models such as Gandhi and the impact they had as individuals on their country and the wider world.
-In Numeracy the children will be comparing population size and area of land of India and the UK.

 Water, Water Everywhere